Accessibility Statement

 Although most people think that dogs have the upper hand when it comes to sense of smell, cats actually have a stronger flehmen response.
 According to Bradshaw, the average tabby has 30 different types of receptors in the vomeronasal organ while a hound dog has just 9.

 Once upon a time, humans may have had the flehmen response—but no more.
-Slate reports that evidence of the vomeronasal organ is seen during human fetal development.
+There is evidence of the vomeronasal organ seen during human fetal development.
 However, when a baby is born, “the only remaining clues are a pair of pits at the bottom of our nostrils where the ducts used to connect to the organ.”

 The more you know